Slepian model based independent interval approximation for the level excursion distributions: IIA for a non-zero crossing level

-Through this relation, the distribution given by $\Psi$ matches the covariance of the original process.
-Conversely, if the distribution of the excursion times is specified, then, through the above relation, we can obtain the covariance of the original process.
-This one-to-one correspondence formally defines the IIA for zero-level crossings.
 We note that for the asymmetric case, i.e., when $u\ne0$, there are two distributions to be matched, $F_+$ for the excursions above the $u$-level and $F_-$ corresponding to these below the $u$-level.
-Thus, if we consider matching the covariance of the switch process and the clipped process, one needs one more relation beyond the covariance to solve for both distributions.
+Thus, if we consider matching the covariance of the switch process and the clipped process, one needs one more relation to solve for both distributions.
 For that, different strategies could be taken.

 Let us consider the matching through the covariance functions.
-First, the covariance $R_u$ of the clipped process is given in Equation \eqref{eq:autcov}.
+First, the covariance $R_u$ of the clipped process is given in \eqref{eq:autcov}.
 The relation between the covariance function of the stationary switch process and the interval distributions is given by Proposition \ref{stat}.
-By computing the derivative of Equation (\ref{eq:CovExp}) and using Equation and (\ref{eq:PsiExp}) we obtain the following
+By computing the derivative of (\ref{eq:CovExp}) and using and (\ref{eq:PsiExp}) we obtain the following

 As it can be seen from this relation, the roles of $\Psi_+$ and $\Psi_-$ cannot be distinguished solely based on the covariance function $R$ of the stationary switch process and thus from the covariance $R_u$ of the clipped process that matches $R$.
 There is a need for an additional relation.